Composting Paper Towels / Kitchen Roll

 Composting Paper Towels / Kitchen Roll in the HOTBIN?

-Dealing with moisture in the HOTBIN is paramount to stop the bin becoming too wet and turning anaerobic, although kitchen roll is very absorbent can you compost kitchen roll and paper towels in the HOTBIN?
+Dealing with moisture in the HOTBIN is paramount to stop the bin's contents from becoming too wet and turning anaerobic.
+Whilst kitchen roll is very absorbent, the question is: can you compost kitchen roll and paper towels in the HOTBIN?

 Kitchen Roll and Paper Towels, What are They Made From?